arvigeus/AZ-204/Learning Path/Blob Storage.md

 - The **Hot** access tier, which is optimized for frequent access of objects in the storage account.
 The Hot tier has the highest storage costs, but the lowest access costs.
 New storage accounts are created in the hot tier by default.

-- The **Cool** access tier, which is optimized for storing large amounts of data that is infrequently accessed and stored for at least 30 days.
+- The **Cool** access tier, which is optimized for storing large amounts of data that is infrequently accessed and stored for a minimum of 30 days.
 The Cool tier has lower storage costs and higher access costs compared to the Hot tier.

 - The **Cold** access tier, which is optimized for storing data that is infrequently accessed and stored for a minimum of 90 days.
 The cold tier has lower storage costs and higher access costs compared to the cool tier.

 - The **Archive** tier, which is available only for individual block blobs.
-The archive tier is optimized for data that can tolerate several hours of retrieval latency and will remain in the Archive tier for at least 180 days.
+The archive tier is optimized for data that can tolerate several hours of retrieval latency and remains in the Archive tier for a minimum 180 days.
 The archive tier is the most cost-effective option for storing data, but accessing that data is more expensive than accessing data in the hot or cool tiers.

 If there's a change in the usage pattern of your data, you can switch between these access tiers at any time.